shinesolutions/aem-stack-manager-cloud/README.md

 The EC2 instances are assumed to have EC2 System Manager Agent installed and properly configured.
 Please refer to [amazon_ssm_agent](https://github.com/shinesolutions/amazon_ssm_agent) for a simple, easy-to-use Puppet module that supports using a proxy.

 ## Going Forward
-Lambda function is stateless, while two of the tasks, `offline-snapshot`, `offline-compaction-snapshot` requires a few things happen in the right order and share state information between the steps.
+Lambda function is stateless, while two of the tasks, `offline-snapshot-full-set`, `offline-compaction-snapshot-full-set` requires a few things happen in the right order and share state information between the steps.
 Using a combination of Lambda and DynamoDB can work, but is a less optimal choice due to *AWS Step Function* is not available in Sydney region when this work started.

 A Step Function implementation is planed and this cloud implementation will switch to that once it is available in Sydney region.